Keeping Students Safe in a Digital World

 - Establishing a damaging Digital Footprint

-That’s why Burleson has partnered with Common Sense Media to provide resources, tips, videos, and other materials to help parents and teachers keep our students safe in the digital world.
+That’s why Tinajero PK-8 School has partnered with Common Sense Media to provide resources, tips, videos, and other materials to help parents and teachers keep our students safe in the digital world.
 Click on the Family Tips link in the navigation panel to view and download helpful information on how to encourage your children to become responsible digital citizens.